neondatabase/website/content/docs/reference/cli-branches.md

 ```

 <Admonition type="tip">
-If you need to extract a `connection_uri` programmatically, the Neon CLI provides a `neonctl connection-string` command you can use.
+You can use the `neonctl connection-string` command to extract a `connection_uri` programmatically.
 See [Neon CLI commands — connection-string](https://neon.tech/docs/reference/cli-connection-string).
 </Admonition>

 - Create a branch with the `--output` format of the command set to `json`.
 This output format returns all of the branch response data, whereas the default `table` output format (shown in the preceding example) is limited in the information it can display.